Reading time 4 Minutes

 As amusing as it may be in retrospect, not everyone is suited to the role of having to defend themselves against an overpowering opponent.
 And again, this is a single letter that decides whether a care service is approved or you have to continue to tremble every time you go to the toilet, whether you can make it back into the wheelchair without outside help.
 Or not.
 Time doesn't pass quickly when you're lying on the square-metre designer tiles from Italy that adorn the floor of your bathroom with your trousers down, crippled and exhausted.
 And you're waiting for the help you summoned with the Apple Watch.

-For this reason, this statement - not expecting any change - deserves a place in my personal Hit list.
-I'll put this in "only" 6th place, because for the time being, health impairments are not the direct result, but we have a legal and effective remedy, as we will see.
-It is simply an indictment of the stupid MDK.
-And it's annoying, stressful and therefore exactly what you should avoid as an ALS patient.
-In this respect, sit down, six.
-Insufficient verdict.
+For this reason, this statement - not to expect any change - deserves a place in my personal Hit list.
+I'll put this in „only“ 6th place because, for the time being, it doesn't directly result in health impairments and, as we'll see, there is a legal and effective way of dealing with it.
+It's simply an indictment of the MDK.
+And annoying, stressful and therefore exactly what you should avoid as an ALS patient.
+In this respect, bet six.
+Unsatisfactory judgement.

-Apart from this - and this is even a historical thing - there was not much else new to complain about these days.
-Enough small things, to be sure.
+Apart from this - and this is actually a historical thing - there wasn't much else new to complain about these days.
+Plenty of little things, of course.
 But nothing that would have made it into the top ten.
 No news is good news.

-2. To tell the surprise visitor, who enters the flat with his own key on Saturday morning, one of the most implausible old wives' tales I have ever heard.
-Of course, he didn't drink the can of Jackie Cola.
+2. To serve up one of the most implausible old wives' tales I've ever heard to a surprise visitor who enters the flat with his own key on a Saturday morning.
+Of course he didn't drink the can of Jackie Coke.
 Some completely retarded person threw it in the rubbish and now the whole flat smells of it.
-He took it out of the bin to rinse it out.
-More about that?
+He took it out of the rubbish to rinse it out.
+More on this?
 You can find it here: The insensitive sick person.

-3. "I have to have a little whisky from you now." (he said, ignoring my dimenti and emptying the bottle until the end of service) Read more?
+3. „I need a little whisky from you now.“ (he said, ignoring my dimenti and emptying the bottle by the end of the service) More on this?
 You can find it here: Inventory Olé

 4. Leaving me in the shit for over an hour, because night duty comes shortly and I'm so stressed that my own coffee is more important.
 I would have loved to use the time to clean myself up, because my three friends who are visiting are having dinner in the dining room.
 I really don't need to have my ass wiped when my friends are sitting next to me.
 Read more?
 You can find it here: Shift, change.